LordRaydenMK/lordraydenmk.github.io/_posts/2021-01-23-modelling-ui-state.md

 ## Conclusion

 To model problems in code we use built-in types like: `Boolean`, `Int`, `String`... and in Kotlin we also create custom types using constructs like data class and sealed class.
-Model your UI state by picking a type (or combination of types) that has the same number of values as the possible states of the problem.
-This results in simpler and more robust code.
+Different language constructs have different effects on the cardinality of the model.
+Reduce the number of invalid states by picking the right combination.
+That will results in simpler and more robust code.

 Thanks [Gaël][gael] for the review.